AJWebDevel/AJWebDevel/README.md

 </div>

 Hello!
-My name is Abigayle and I am a front-end software developer currently studying C# on the back-end at Nashville Software School.
+My name is Abigayle and I am a software developer currently studying C# on the back-end at Nashville Software School.

 ## Skills